 Debt relief application.
 If you owe more than $10,000 in unsecured debt (credit cards, personal loans, and medical debt), you meet the first qualification for a settlement program.
 Without insurance, the hospital and surgical charges can easily exceed this amount.

 Financial hardship is the second qualifying criteria for a settlement program.
 The lost income associated with a temporary disability makes it very difficult to retire a very large unexpected medical bill.

 Request a medical loan here.
 An unsecured personal loan can provide the funding needed to retire unpaid medical bills.
 Take this step to avoid having medical collection accounts appear on your consumer credit report.

 These negative items stay on credit reports for seven years after the date of first delinquency.
 Patients without insurance have a difficult time disputing medical collection accounts on their file.
-Take proactive steps to avoid long-term problem.
+Take proactive steps to avoid a long-term problem.

 Temporary disability covers surgery recovery.
 You are very fortunate if you work in one of the five states with a mandatory program.
 The state government-based entitlement could replace a portion of your income while you recover from the procedure.

 The five states are California, Hawaii, New Jersey, New York, and Rhode Island.
 If you bought a private policy before your emergency health need, apply for benefits with the company issuing the policy.

 Collecting unemployment compensation for health reasons is another option for uninsured patients while they recover after surgery.
 You are eligible for these state government benefits if you terminate employment because of your health condition, and you work in one of the six states that permit this compelling reason.